 - Roughly chop the nuts, herbs and garlic, grate the parmesan and add to the processor bowl.
 Add approximately half of the oil and pulse until smooth.
 It will be very thick.
 Add more oil until it becomes a spreading consistency.
 Set aside.

 - Set your oven to 200°C/400°F/Gas 6.

-- After 45 minutes to one hour, your dough will have risen and when prodded will be soft and any marks will disappear.
+- After an hour, your dough will have risen and when prodded will be soft and any marks will disappear.

 - Spread the pesto all over the dough.

 - Roll the dough up tightly into a long sausage.
 Place in the fridge for at least 1/2 hour.
 This will ensure both the filling and dough are the same temperature and will be easier to cut.

 - With a sharp knife or dough scraper, cut slices that weigh 80 gr.
 You want them all to be the same weight.
 Set aside until you have cut the dough into equal pieces.